tug74295/project-acc-hungry-hippos/documentation/docs/requirements/features-and-requirements.md

 ## Nonfunctional Requirements

 - The game will load quickly, typically within 2 seconds.
-- All visual elements in the game will have high contrast and be clearly legible for the AAC Game Conductor.
+- All visual elements in the game will have high contrast and be clearly legible for all players (Above 90% in Lighthouse).
 - The game's layout will adapt well to different screen sizes and orientations (desktop, tablet, mobile).
 - The game's animations and transitions will be smooth and without lag.
 - The game will operate reliably without unexpected crashes or errors during play.